IoTivity-Lite

 Parameters

-[in]resourceto specify as pushable or non-pushable
+resourceto specify as pushable or non-pushable (cannot be NULL)

-[in]stateif true the resource will be pushable if false the resource will be non-pushable
+stateif true the resource will be pushable if false the resource will be non-pushable

 ◆ oc_resource_set_request_handler()

-OC_API void oc_resource_set_request_handler ( oc_resource_t resource,
+void oc_resource_set_request_handler ( oc_resource_t resource,

 oc_method_t method,